-Storytelling has wonderful qualities of making humanity feel more as one in its often divided state.
-Stories have been informing our imagination from the first moments we understood the meaning of words read to us by our elders.
-Often this landscape of childhood imprints itself on us, and if we’re lucky, it stays throughout our lives as a place providing a sense of belonging with others who can also relate.
+Storytelling has the wonderful quality of making humanity feel connected.
+It has been informing our imagination from the first moments children grasp the meaning of words read by their elders.
+The landscape of our childhood is imprinted on all of us, and if we’re lucky, it stays throughout our lives providing a place where people can relate to each other.

-My composite images often involve natural elements, which are intended to induce memories of roots shared, whether in childhood or in the idea that we are all part of our natural environment in equal measure.
+My composite images often involve natural elements which are intended to induce memories of roots shared, whether in childhood playing in the woods or to the deeply ingrained idea that we are part of our natural environment in equal measure.